ArazAbishov/abishov.github.io/_posts/2017-11-05-cutting-boilerplate.markdown

 }
 ```

 Looks better huh?
-Notice that tags are derived from a test name automatically.
 Here is another example where tags are specified explicitly and the state of activity is captured within test using the `screenshot("tag")` method:

 ```java
 @RunWith(AndroidJUnit4.class)